FFedericoFantini/daas-course-project/README.md

 The LED matrix displays an arrow corresponding to the last joystick direction.
 The simulator clamps manual speed and vertical speed to safe configured limits.
-Due to joystick movement limitations, turning is performed in fixed increments of 40 degrees, while directional and speed changes are applied instantly.
+Due to limitations in joystick input, turning is discretized into fixed 40° increments, while both directional and speed changes are applied instantaneously.

 ## Recommended Startup Order